horacehoff/spock/README.md

 ```
 - `main.compute`:
 ```
-import otherfile; // if the imported file is in a folder, write '<path>/otherfile'
+import otherfile // if the imported file is in a folder, write '<path>/otherfile'

 func main() {
 demo();